 The battery for this watch is expensive to replace, and as a cheap watch, it's not designed for heavy use.

 This is a minimalist watch with a quartz movement and analog display.

 Durability: You won't be mountain climbing with this watch, but it'll stand up to basic wear and tear.
 It's also water resistant up to 100 meters so it's great for swimmers.

 It doesn't get much cheaper than this.
 Especially for such a stylish piece.

-This sleek gold-tone watch made #2 on the Watch Blog's Most Popular Gold Watches for men, calling it "solid and well-made."
-It's a beautiful, classy, professional looking watch you can wear with confidence.
+This sleek gold-tone watch made on the list of Watch Blog's Most Elegant Gold Watches for men, calling it "solid and well-made."
+It's a beautiful, classy, professional-looking watch you can wear with confidence.

 Some reviewers found the watch face too large.
 It's not recommended for people with small wrists.